d3fc0n6/CheaterList/README.md

 If you share >= 4 friends of known cheaters and you yourself have a VACBan then you are added to the VAC list

 # What list you should use

+CheaterFriend list if you wish for guaranteed accuracy

 Group list if you wish for semi-high accuracy

-CheaterFriend list if you wish for guaranteed accuracy

 VAC list if you wish to get everyone that was missed in the first two lists (This may have false positives)

+# Notes
+***This list is bound to have some false positives, due to this everyone is marked as suspected instead of just cheater***

+If you do however find a false positive open up an issue and I'll start looking into it